-That’s exactly one of the reasons why vaping is such an effective way to quit smoking: It’s a very similar behavior to smoking.
+That’s precisely one of the reasons why vaping is such an effective way to quit smoking: It’s very similar behavior to smoking.

-Plus, if you get an e-liquid with nicotine, you will be satisfying your nicotine cravings as well (I highly recommend slowly phasing any nicotine out of your life, but more about that later).
+Plus, if you get an e-liquid with nicotine, you will satisfy your nicotine cravings as well (I highly recommend slowly phasing any nicotine out of your life, but more about that later).

 But, before you start, you need to know:

 The Right Way to Use Vaporizers / E-Cigarettes to Quit Smoking

 Electronic cigarettes can be one of the best tools you can use to quit smoking.

 And although it’s true that a considerable percentage of the toxins that are present in regular smoke aren’t present in the vapor that an electronic cigarette produces…